 In preparation for the design of a national scheme, a two phase pilot will be launched in Dublin next week.
 Under the pilot scheme vouchers of up to €2,500 will be provided to 50 small companies to help them develop an online trading presence.
 The scheme will be administered by the Local Enterprise Office and will target small enterprises that employ less than 10 people and have a turnover of less than €2m per annum.”
 Minister Pat Rabbitte in the Budget Speech 2013.

 Conclusion: Seize the opportunity

-More people showed an interest in the second and third rounds of NDS Vouchers with many attending the information seminars, but the number of actual applicants was relatively low.
+More people showed an interest in the recent rounds of NDS Vouchers with many attending the information seminars, but the number of actual applicants was relatively low.
 Some put it down to an onerous application form – it was indeed a document with 15 pages, but the questions were straightforward and the time required was very small – maybe two hours.
 The process however of attending the Session and learning how to go about creating a successful online strategy, did put many people off, because it highlighted how much time and money would be needed by them.
 Herein lies the real challenge.
 Are you ready to move your business to the next stage, where digital becomes the future.
 The web is a new platform that offers great opportunities, but it takes time and investment to get right.
 Start somewhere and work on it.
 Make life easier by creating a Web Strategy or get someone in to do it for you.
 Is it confusing?
 Yes, but so is fly-fishing or golf until you learn the basics and practice.
 Talk to us if you have any questions